The purpose of this document

-The GDPR places a legal obligation on us to process your personal information in accordance with the following data protection principles in that your personal data must be:
+The GDPR and DPA place a legal obligation on us to process your personal information in accordance with the following data protection principles in that your personal data must be:

 There must also be a lawful basis for processing personal information – a justifiable reason for us to collect, store, use and disclose your personal information.
 Our lawful basis for doing so will depend on what services we are providing to you, and what type of information we process about you, for example, an additional basis is required for ‘special category’ data described above.

-The basis we process your information will include:
+The basis we process your information may include:

 We may share your data with other services within the County Council so that we can keep our information on you as up-to-date as possible and so that we can improve our services to you.
 For example, if you tell the Customer Services Team that you have moved, they will update your records and inform other parts of the County Council that may be providing you with a service.
-Details of where we will do this can be found by clicking on the following link: Privacy notices for council service areas
+Details of where we will do this can be found in our privacy notices for council service areas.

 We may also share your personal data with, and receive your personal data from, organisations and individuals outside of the County Council.
 Further detail about data sharing in relation to each County Council service can be found in our privacy notices for council service areas.